QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/index.md

 Discovery 🏝️, a.k.a. active recon (reconnaissance) is the second step of the pentester activities.

-It involves gathering information about the target by **probing their network or systems** 🛶️, to find exploitable vulnerabilities.
+It involves gathering information about the target by **probing their network or systems** 🛶️ to identify security issues.

 * 🎯 Host discovery <small>(OS, version...)</small>
 * 🕸️ Network discovery <small>(architecture...)</small>